blockdoyle/5-day-forecast/README.md

 ## Usage
 To view the webpage, either double-click the 'index.html' file, open a live server using Visual Studio Code, or add the files to your Apache HTTP server.

+## Credit
+I'd like to give thanks to the awesome people who work on the [Weather Icons](https://github.com/erikflowers/weather-icons) that were used in the search results.